mikejoh/terraform-anything/terraform-gcp/gke/README.md

 ## GKE

-Creates a GKE cluster in GCP using terraform.
+Creates a GKE cluster in GCP using `terraform`.

 _Remember to change the GCP project name in `vars.tf` to whatever you've created when running the `gcp_prep.sh script_